-The consolidated entity contributes to superannuation plans elected by individual employees, generally at the rate of 10% of gross salaries and wages.
+The consolidated entity contributes to superannuation plans elected by individual employees, generally at the rate of 10.5% of gross salaries and wages for the financial year

 The company complies with the Superannuation Guarantee Charge obligations legislated in the Superannuation Guarantee (Administration) Act 1992.

-The amount of superannuation expense for the year ended 30 June 2022 is \$1,094,000 (2021 - \$1,025,000).
+The amount of superannuation expense for the year ended 30 June 2023 is \$1,020,000 (2022: \$1,094,000).